 LLP offers limited liability, offers tax advantages, can accommodate an unlimited number of partners, and is credible in that it is registered with the Ministry of Corporate Affairs (MCA).
 It is suitable for low budget.
 Normally startups don’t have much funding so this can be beneficial for such startups.
 LLP Act, 2008 is also more flexible with legal compliance.
-You don’t need to comply for so many requirements as in case of companies.
+You don’t need to comply with so many requirements as in case of companies.

 LLP cannot raise funds by issuing share or stock certificates in future.
 This can be a disadvantage for a growing startup.

-It has separate personality in eye of law.
-It has minimum regulations as compared to company.
+It has separate personality in the eye of law.
+It has minimum regulations as compared to the company.
 It gives you complete control over the entity.
 Also, tax benefits are there under Income Tax Act for One Person Company.